Skip to main content

 About Patagonia

-Patagonia National Park (Parque Nacional Patagonia) is located in Santa Cruz Province in southern Argentina's Patagonian steppe, covering approximately 97,000 hectares near the town of Perito Moreno.
-Established in 2014 largely from lands donated by the conservation organization Tompkins Conservation (formerly the Conservation Land Trust), it protects the open steppe grasslands, lakes, and volcanic tablelands of the eastern Andean foothills.
+Patagonia National Park (Parque Nacional Patagonia) is located in Santa Cruz Province in southern Argentina's Patagonian steppe, covering approximately 52,811 hectares near the town of Perito Moreno.
+[1]) Designated a national park in 2015 largely from lands donated by the conservation organisation Rewilding Argentina (formerly the Conservation Land Trust), it protects the open steppe grasslands, lakes, and volcanic tablelands of the eastern Andean foothills.
 The park aims to restore large mammal populations and demonstrate the viability of large-scale rewilding in a working landscape.

 Wildlife Ecosystems

 The park is home to guanacos, the most abundant large mammal, which roam the open steppes in herds of hundreds.
 Pumas are the apex predator, and the park's management embraces natural predator-prey dynamics.
 Lesser rheas (ñandú) stride across the grasslands.
 Hairy armadillos and Patagonian maras (large herbivorous rodents resembling hares) are common.
-The park is notable for the reintroduction of the near-extinct huemul deer (Hippocamelus bisulcus).
-The Laguna del Medio and other water bodies host flamingos, Andean geese, and a diversity of waterfowl.
+The park is notable for its conservation work for the critically endangered hooded grebe or macá tobiano (Podiceps gallardoi), endemic to Santa Cruz Province.
+[1] The Laguna del Medio and other water bodies host flamingos, Andean geese, and a diversity of waterfowl.

 Flora Ecosystems

-The park's dominant ecosystem is the Patagonian steppe, characterized by low-growing bunch grasses (Festuca, Stipa, Poa), shrubs including neneo (Mulinum spinosum) and coirón, and scattered cushion plants.
+The park's dominant ecosystem is the Patagonian steppe, characterised by low-growing bunch grasses (Festuca, Stipa, Poa), shrubs including neneo (Mulinum spinosum) and coirón, and scattered cushion plants.
 Along watercourses, gallery forests of lenga beech (Nothofagus pumilio) and ñire (Nothofagus antarctica) provide shelter for birds and mammals.
-The volcanic plateau areas called 'mesetas' support sparse cushion-plant communities adapted to extreme wind and frost.
-Much of the steppe vegetation was degraded by a century of sheep grazing, and the park's recovery program has shown remarkable regeneration.
+The volcanic plateau areas called mesetas support sparse cushion-plant communities adapted to extreme wind and frost.
+Much of the steppe vegetation was degraded by a century of sheep grazing, and the park's recovery programme has shown remarkable regeneration.

 Geology